hari255/Visual-Story-Telling/README.md

 My dashboard is currenlty unavailable, free perks on my Shinyapps.io account were used.
 I've used multiple datasets, whole bundle size before publishing is around 3.8 GB, I need to purchase the professional plan from Shiny.

+But, you can still experience the interactive plots and choropleth maps from here  https://hari255.github.io/Interactive_visualizations-Storytelling/

 I've included the (dashboard)video for demonstration purpose.
 All necessary files, datasets, pre-requisites and code used to build the dashboard are included in the repository, feel free to take a look.